 The lymph vessels from the gluteal region drain into the lateral group of superficial inguinal lymph nodes.

 The deep fascia of the gluteal region is connected above to the iliac crest and behind to the sacrum.
 It carves twice along the iliac crest, first time to enclose the tensor fasciae latae and second time to enclose the gluteus maximus.
 Between tensor fasciae latae and gluteus maximus is a thick fascial sheet named gluteal aponeurosis which covers the gluteus medius.

-It’s of extreme significance for the pupils to study 2 significant gluteal ligaments (sacrotuberous and sacrospinous ligaments) in the gluteal region till they carry on to study the deep structures in this region.
+It’s of extreme significance for the people to study 2 significant gluteal ligaments (sacrotuberous and sacrospinous ligaments) in the gluteal region till they carry on to study the deep structures in this region.

 It’s broad band of fibrous tissue which stretches from sides of the sacrum and coccyx to the medial side of the ischial tuberosity.

 It’s triangular sheet of fibrous tissue which stretches from ischial spine to side of the sacrum and coccyx.

 The sacrotuberous and sacrospinous ligaments convert the higher sciatic notch and lesser sciatic notch into greater sciatic foramen and lesser sciatic foramen, respectively.

 - The greater sciatic foramen is a passageway for structures leaving the pelvis and entering the gluteal region (example, sciatic nerve, superior and inferior gluteal vessels, etc.).

 - The lesser sciatic foramen is a passageway for structures going into the perineum (example, pudendal nerve and artery).